« The Uses of Adversity | Main | Outliers update »

 Bio

-• I'm a writer for the New Yorker magazine, and the author of two books, "The Tipping Point: How Little Things Make a Big Difference" and "Blink: The Power of Thinking Without Thinking."
+• I'm a writer for the New Yorker magazine, and the author of four books, "The Tipping Point: How Little Things Make a Big Difference", "Blink: The Power of Thinking Without Thinking" and "Outliers: The Story of Success."
+My latest book, "What the Dog Saw" is a compilation of stories published in The New Yorker.
 I was born in England, and raised in southwestern Ontario in Canada.
 Now I live in New York City.

 My great claim to fame is that I'm from the town where they invented the BlackBerry.
 My family also believes (with some justification) that we are distantly related to Colin Powell.
 I invite you to look closely at the photograph above and draw your own conclusions.